gitpitch/theme-template/README.md

-# theme-template
+## The GitPitch Theme Template

-Simple, fast customization for any GitPitch slide deck.
+Simple, fast customization of the visual theme for GitPitch slide decks.
+Details in the [docs](https://gitpitch.com/docs/themes/default).